PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 There are exceptions.
 For example, very low revenue numbers may lead to unrealistic growth rates – if I went from $1 to $2 of revenue yesterday, we'd be pretty darn rich if we kept that growth rate up.

+- "What's your runway?"
-"What's your runway?
-What assumptions are you making to calculate this?
-What are your fundraising plans?"
+- "What assumptions are you making to calculate this?"
+- "What are your fundraising plans?"

 If a company doesn't have product-market fit, spending should be minimal so there's as much time as possible to find it.
 Spending a lot and having a big team just makes it harder to change direction rapidly.